Value Chain Management (MSc) (suspended)

 Dynamic publishing culture

 Staff publish regularly and widely in journals, conference proceedings and books.
-Among others, they have recently contributed to: Critical Perspectives on Accounting; Quantitative Finance; Human Resource Management Journal; International Journal of Market Research; European Journal of Operational Research.
-Details of recently published books can be found within our staff research interests.
+Among others, they have recently contributed to: Critical Perspectives on Accounting; Quantitative Finance; Human Resource Management Journal; Journal of Product Innovation Management; European Journal of Operational Research; and Psychology & Marketing.

 Careers and employability